 - Strands covered - balance, performance, catching and throwing, running, agility, co-ordination, team games, jumping, attacking and defending.

-Through Physical Education we endeavour for the children to achieve:
+Through Physical Education we endeavour to promote our Core Values and for the children to achieve:

 - Realistic and positive self-image

 - Range of transferable skills

 - Effective body management